 Azerbaijan discloses its oil prices

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, fell by 89 cents on Sept.1 compared to the previous price, reaching $71.32 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, declined by 19 cents on Sept.7 compared to the previous price, settling at $72.48 per barrel, Trend reports referring to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan on Sept.1 amounted to $70.63 per barrel, having also dropped by 89 cents as compared to the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $71.81 per barrel on Sept.7, falling by 18 cents compared to the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.